-Web design consists of 95 percent typography - Oliver Reichenstein, 2006
+Web design is 95 percent typography - Oliver Reichenstein, 2006

-So you can imagine that if 95 percent of your conversion rate is site unusable, it will have a massive impact on your conversion rate.
-For example, because the font is hard to read, the line spacing is too small or the text is simply too small.
+So you can imagine that it has a massive impact on your conversion rate if 95 percent of site is unusable.
+For example, because the font is difficult to read, the line spacing is too small or the text is simply too small.

-What I want to say is: Text is important.
-And typography should therefore not be neglected.
+What I want to say: Text is important.
+And typography therefore not to be neglected.

-Especially if your website is text-heavy, it makes sense to critically examine the typeface.
+Especially if your website is text-heavy, it makes sense to critically question the typeface.
 Can your users even read the content that you have elaborately produced?

 To this day, in addition to font size and line spacing, the question of whether fonts with or without serifs are easier to read on the screen is regularly discussed in this context.

-Classically, sans serif fonts are used on the network.
-This is because they are still easy to read even at low screen resolutions.
+Classically, sans-serif fonts are used on the web.
+This is because they are still legible even at low screen resolutions.
 That may have been important in the past.
-Today, however, the screens, especially on mobile devices, are so high resolution that the argument of screen-friendliness is probably not valid.
+Today, however, screens, also and especially on mobile devices, are so high-resolution that the argument of screen-friendliness should be considered invalid.

 The trend is towards serifs

-By the way, the debate on serif fonts is also strongly fuelled by research results.
-In a Study by Google and IBM it turned out that the participants could read a serif font almost 8 percent faster than a sans serif font.
-Although this was not a statistically significant result.
-Nevertheless, a psychological effect plays a role in serif typefaces: Already years ago, in a older studiesthat the participants felt that they could read serif typefaces faster and more effectively.
+By the way, the debate about serif fonts is also fuelled by research results.
+In a study by Google and IBM, it was found that participants could read a serif font almost 8 percent faster than a sans-serif font.
+This was not a statistically significant result.
+Nevertheless, a psychological effect plays a role in serif fonts: Years ago, an older series of studies showed that participants felt they could read serif fonts faster and more effectively.

-Serif fonts are therefore easier and faster to read.
-And they tire the eye of the reader less.
-This also allows the comfortable reading of longer texts.
+Serif fonts are therefore perceived to read faster and better.
+And they tire the reader's eye less.
+As a result, they also allow longer texts to be read comfortably.
 Serifs also contribute to better line formation.
-On them the eye glides through the text as if on rails.
-In this way, serif fonts anticipate the scan-like reading mode of the online reader and make it easier to skim.
+The eye glides through the text as if on rails.
+In this way, serif fonts anticipate the scan-like reading mode of the online reader and simplify skimming.

-Conclusion: Serif fonts are perceived positively by the users.
-The web designers also notice this: In a Survey of 50 highly respected website managers - including the New York Times, the Financial Times and Zeit.de - showed that the trend is increasingly towards serif type.
+Conclusion: Serif fonts are perceived positively by users.
+Web designers are also noticing this: a survey of 50 highly respected website managers - including the New York Times, the Financial Times and Zeit.de - showed that the trend is increasingly towards serif fonts.
 Over 61 percent of the media surveyed now use serif fonts.

-By the way, you can see more and more often the combination of sans serif fonts for headlines and serif fonts for body text.
-This makes the headings more noticeable when scanning.
+By the way, you see more and more the combination of sans serif fonts for headlines and serif fonts for body text.
+This makes the headlines stand out more when scanned.

-Besides serifs, there are other factors that influence the legibility of onesite .
-These include white space, i.e. the entirety of the empty space in a layout.
-In combination with generous white space, serif typefaces stand out even more.
+Besides serifs, there are other factors that influence the readability of a site .
+These include white space, which is the total amount of empty space in a layout.
+In combination with generous white space, serif fonts stand out even more.
 The focus is then clearly on your content.
-And the reader will experience a text-centered reception.
+And the reader's reception is text-centered.

 Part 3: The psychology of prices - even the smallest changes can have an effect

-Changes in layout and text are of course quite complex to implement.
+Changes in the layout and text are of course quite complex to implement.
 It is easier to deal with the own price overview.
-Because with the smallest changes you can achieve enormous effects.
-So if you tidy WordPress up, you should definitely also analyze your price display.
+Because with the smallest changes you can already achieve enormous effects.
+When you clean up WordPress , you should definitely also analyze your price display.

-From a conversion point of view, the plan - or price page is the most important site one for most website operators - a critical view and a revision make a lot of sense.
+From a conversion point of view, the plan - or price page is the most important site at all for most website operators - a critical look and a revision make a lot of sense here.

-The exciting thing about it: Instead of having to adjust the prices themselves, it is worthwhile simply changing the order of the price overview.
-And all this only because the human brain is again searching for patterns to orient itself by.
+The exciting thing about it: Instead of screwing with the prices themselves, it's worth simply changing the order of the price overview.
+And all this only because the human brain is once again looking for patterns to orient itself on.

 In the middle lies the power

-The first psychological principle that becomes important in this context is the aversion to the cheapest product - also called tendency towards the middle.
-Whether it is because you infer quality from price or because no one wants to appear stingy: the fact is that people seldom choose the cheapest price.
-Experiments have shown that of three price options, the middle one is chosen most frequently.
-Here the best price-performance ratio is probably assumed.
+The first psychological principle that becomes important in this context is the aversion to the cheapest product - also called the tendency towards the middle.
+Whether this is because people infer quality from price or because no one wants to appear stingy, the fact is that people rarely choose the cheapest price.
+Experiments showed that of three price options, the middle one is chosen most often.
+This is probably where the best price-performance ratio is assumed to be.

-The second psychological principle that influences the perception of prices is order.
-If the prices are sorted from the cheapest to the most expensive price, the entrepreneur makes on average slightly less turnover than if the highest prices are at the top of the list.
+The second psychological principle that influences the perception of prices is the order.
+If the prices are sorted from the cheapest to the most expensive, the entrepreneur makes slightly less turnover on average than if the highest prices are at the front of the list.

-This is because the customer uses the first price he sees as a reference value.
-All other, lower prices are therefore perceived as a tendency to get a good deal.
-If, on the other hand, the lowest price comes first, all other prices appear disproportionately high in comparison.
+This is because the customer uses the first price they see as a reference value.
+So all other, lower prices tend to be perceived as a good deal.
+If, on the other hand, the lowest price is in first place, all other prices seem disproportionately high in comparison.

-People are also concerned about minimising losses.
-With a price list that starts at the lowest price, the perceived loss is obviously financial: the more expensive the offer I ultimately buy, the more money I lose compared to the lowest price.
-On the other hand, in a price list that starts with the highest price, the perceived loss is quality: the less I pay, the more likely I am to lose product quality compared to the most expensive product.
+Moreover, people are concerned with minimizing losses.
+With a price list that starts at the lowest price, the perceived loss is obviously financial: the more expensive the offer I end up buying, the more money I lose compared to the lowest price.
+In contrast, with a price list that starts at the highest price, the perceived loss is quality: the less I pay, the more likely I am to make a loss in product quality compared to the most expensive product.

-So if you put the highest price first, the perception of the customers changes dramatically.
-And you increase the probability that customers will choose more expensive products.
-After all, who would voluntarily do without quality 😉
+So if you put the highest price first, the customer's perception changes dramatically.
+And you increase the likelihood that customers will choose more expensive products.
+After all, who would want to voluntarily give up quality 😉 ...

-- Offer your customers multiple pricing options and make sure that the most profitable product is in the middle of the price table.
-The easiest way to do this is with an odd number of prizes.
+- Offer your customers multiple pricing options and make sure the most profitable product is in the middle of the pricing table.
+The easiest way to do this is with an odd number of prices.

 - Sort your price list from highest to lowest price

-Of course, these are only two of Dozens of pricing strategies.
-However, these two are particularly quick and easy to implement as part of a WordPress clean-up operation.
-See it as a starting point for further exploration of your pricing, as this topic has the potential to significantly influence your conversions.
+Of course, these are just two of dozens of pricing strategies.
+However, these two are particularly quick and easy to implement as part of a WordPress cleanup.
+Think of it as the start of a further examination of your pricing, because this topic has the potential to significantly influence your conversions.

-Provided, of course, that you measures the results right.
+Assuming, of course, you measure the results correctly.

 Important: Do not forget to measure!

-Now I have made some suggestions how you can give your visitors a better site experience.
-But whether these measures result in a higher conversion rate, you have to systematically record and evaluate.
-In other words: You have to capture the status quo before the desired changes are made and look at your conversions again after one to three months.
+Now I've given you some suggestions on how you can deliver a better site experience to your visitors.
+But whether these measures result in a higher conversion rate, you must of course systematically record and evaluate.
+In other words, you need to record the status quo before making the desired changes and look at your conversions again after one to three months.

-Limit yourself to cleaning up your WordPress site not to make the - undoubtedly important and very effective - technical optimizations.
-Instead, use the time to site critically review yours on a conceptual level.
-So you will surely find one or the other set screw you can turn to boost your conversions.
-It is important to know the status quo and to measure how the behaviour of your users changes after the optimisation measures.
+When cleaning up your WordPress site , don't limit yourself to making the - undoubtedly important and very effective - technical optimizations.
+Instead, use the time to critically review your site on a conceptual level.
+This way, you are sure to find one or two screws you can turn to increase your conversions.
+It is important to know the status quo and to measure how the behavior of your users changes after the optimization measures.